 Region: North America

 Below is the most recent update for the Eastern Migratory Population of Whooping Cranes.
-In the last month, migration has begun!
-A huge thank you to the staff of the Fish and Wildlife Service, the Departments of Natural Resources of flyway states, the International Crane Foundation, and all the volunteers who help us keep track of the cranes throughout the year.
+In the last month, we have released a few captive-reared Whooping Cranes.
+A huge thank-you to the staff of the Fish and Wildlife Service, the Departments of Natural Resources of flyway states, the International Crane Foundation and all the volunteers who help us keep track of the cranes throughout the year.
 We appreciate your contribution to the recovery of the Whooping Crane Eastern Migratory Population.
-This report is produced by the International Crane Foundation.
+This report was produced by the International Crane Foundation.

 Region: North America